" /> Florida Mediation Attorney | Ludwin Law Group

 • Vendor and supplier contract disputes

-• Business dissolution and exit agreements
+• Business dissolution and exit arrangement negotiations

 Family & Divorce Mediation

-• Divorce and property division settlements
+• Divorce and marital property division settlements

-• Child custody and parenting plans
+• Child custody and parenting plan negotiations

-• Child support and spousal support negotiations
+• Child support and spousal support determinations

-• Post-divorce modifications and disputes
+• Post-divorce modifications to existing orders

-• Co-parent communication and conflict resolution
+• Co-parenting communication and conflict resolution

 Real Estate & Construction Mediation